 - The plaque has attracted many a great number of divers over the years and many are still interested in seeing this all important piece of art that reflects a lot of history and man’s love for expedition.

-- Jacques son, Pierre-Yves Cousteau founded “Cousteau Divers” and commissioned the memorial in honour of his dad.
+- Jacques son, Pierre-Yves Cousteau founded “Cousteau Divers” and commissioned the memorial in honour of his father.

-Cave diving In Santorini and the memorial of Pierre-Yves Cousteau
+Cave diving In Santorini and the memorial of Jacques-Yves Cousteau

 Cave diving has one of the biggest thrills when it comes to diving.
 Thousands of divers all over the world put their skills to test in various underwater caves around the world.

-One of such cave is one located off the island of Santorini that houses a memorial plaque of Pierre-Yves Cousteau.
+One of such cave is one located off the island of Santorini that houses a memorial plaque of Jacques-Yves Cousteau.

-This cave has the extra benefit of revisiting a rich history by divers who constantly visit this site in honour of the man that has come to represent the search for the lost Atlantis.
+This cave has the extra benefit of revisiting a rich history by divers that visit this site in honour of the man that has come to represent the search for the lost Atlantis.